How to start an LLC in California

 • Residence requirements.
 California does not have a provision specifying where members/managers must reside.

-Requirements for California Articles of Organization
+California Articles of Organization requirements

-The document required to form an LLC in California is called the Articles of Organization.
-The information required in the formation document varies by state.
+Articles of Organization is the document for forming an LLC in California.
+The information required varies by state.
 California's requirements include:

 Registered Agent Services